elixir-lang/elixir-lang.github.com/_posts/2016-07-14-announcing-genstage.markdown

 Process.sleep(:infinity)
 ```

 By simply starting multiple consumers, the stage `B` will now receive demand from multiple stages and dispatch events to those stages which are now running concurrently, always picking the stage that is able to process more items.
-We can also leverage concurrency from the opposite direction too: if the producer is the slow stage in a pipeline, you can start multiple producers and have the (multiple) consumers subscribing to them.
+We can also leverage concurrency from the opposite direction: if the producer is the slow stage in a pipeline, you can start multiple producers and have each consumer subscribe to them.

 In order to know which consumer should receive a particular event, producer stages depend on a behaviour called [`GenStage.Dispatcher`](https://hexdocs.pm/gen_stage/Experimental.GenStage.Dispatcher.html).
 The default dispatcher is the `GenStage.DemandDispatcher` we have briefly described above: it will collect the demand from different consumers and dispatch to the one with highest demand.
 This means if one consumer is slow, maybe because we increased its sleeping time to 10 seconds, it will receive less items.